LvnLx/Tempus/README.md

 #### Updates

-To enable realtime changes to the metronome's settings while it's being played back a relatively simple pair of locking mechanism are used to ensure changes aren't made while writing data to the audio buffer, and to ensure clips finish playing once started (as discessed in [Ensuring Completion](#ensuring-completion))
+To enable realtime changes to the metronome's settings while it's being played back a relatively simple pair of locking mechanism are used to ensure changes aren't made while writing data to the audio buffer, and to ensure clips finish playing once started (as discussed in [Ensuring Completion](#ensuring-completion))

 To ensure the metronome data isn't changed while the audio buffer is being written to a [DispatchQueue](https://developer.apple.com/documentation/dispatch/dispatchqueue) is used.
 It ensures that the function that writes to the audio buffer and the function that updates metronome settings can't run concurrently